hudson-and-thames/mlfinlab/docs/source/getting_started/research_notebooks.rst

 ###################

-The following is the directory structure for the Notebooks in our private `Hudson & Thames Cliensts repository <https://github.com/Hudson-and-Thames-Clients>`_.
+The following is the directory structure for the Notebooks in our private `Hudson & Thames Clients repository <https://github.com/Hudson-and-Thames-Clients>`_.
 The Research notebooks are marked as links to their abstracts.